| |

 TN; KDKA Pittsburgh, PA; and WPIX FM New York, NY.

 known professionally as J.R.
-Horne, Jim has had a successful
+Horne, Jim had a successful

-acting career based in New York where he is an AFTRA
+acting career based in New York where he was president

-well as the Hallmark of Fame presentation What the
+Days, as well as the Hallmark of Fame presentation

-Deaf Man Heard.
-He also appeared in the CBS miniseries
+What the Deaf Man Heard.
+He also appeared in

-Although his voice is frequently heard in character
+Although his voice was frequently heard in character

 sketches on Late Night with David Letterman,